WestedCrean/godfather/README.md

     OMDB_APIKEYSTRING=&apikey=<your-api-key>
     MONGODB_URI=<your-mongodb-uri>
 ```
-and run
+and to run server
 ```
     npm start
 ```

-I recommend Postman for checking how API works
+I recommend Postman for making api requests and checking how it works

 # 🎯 Endpoints
 App has 4 endpoints: